Table of Contents

-Treatment will begin with a medical detox, which allows the alcohol to be safely eliminated from the body.
+Treatment will begin with a detox, which allows the alcohol to be safely eliminated from the body.
 During the detox and withdrawal period, close attention will be paid to both physical withdrawal symptoms and psychological disturbances that may arise.
-Appropriate medical interventions provided by the trained detox staff will help ease these withdrawal symptoms, and a psychiatrist will closely monitor the process.
+Appropriate interventions provided by the trained detox staff will help ease these withdrawal symptoms, and a psychiatrist will closely monitor the process.

 After detox, the treatment portion of the dual diagnosis program will involve the following:

 Individual therapy sessions.
 Psychotherapy will address both the bipolar disorder and the alcohol use disorder.
 Cognitive behavioral therapy (CBT) helps the patient identify distorted perceptions or thoughts that may lead to irrational behaviors or alcohol abuse.
 CBT treatment can help the individual change their dysfunctional thought patterns by having them practice using different responses to the triggering events.
 This will result in new healthy behavioral responses, which can help mitigate the bipolar disorder as well as sustain sobriety.
 Other therapies that are effective for the bipolar disorder specifically include social rhythm therapy and interpersonal therapy.